This pumpkin focaccia with herbs is easy to make, bakes up into a beautiful sunny orange color, and is savory and delicious.

 - Once the dough is nicely risen, glug about 1/4 cup or so of olive oil on a parchment-lined sheet pan and brush it around.

-- Cover and let rise until the dough rises above the edge of the pan by about 1/4".
-This will take an hour or so, so go ahead and preheat the oven about 30 minutes in to 375F.
+- Cover the dough and let rise until it peeks above the edge of the pan by about 1/4".
+This will take an hour or so.

 - Uncover and sprinkle on the rosemary evenly followed by the coarse salt.